blubeam/blubeam.github.io/all_collections/_posts/2023-11-25-arcgis-adventures.md

 once downloaded and uncompressed we have a nice csv file of all the occurrences in the UK during 2022.

-in the following I am using ArcMap version 10.7.1

 Now I created a map and chose the satellite imagery without road markings, as birds do not follow them neither shall we.

 ![adding the basemap](/assets/images/arcgis-adventures/2-add-basemap.PNG)

-This was then cropped to show only the relevant land masses
+This was then cropped to show only the relevant land masses.

 ![cropping the map](/assets/images/arcgis-adventures/3-cropping-map.PNG)

 The data taken from nbnatlas was then imported into ArcMap, for the x and y coordinates to be plotted correctly their coordinate system was set to [WGS1984](https://en.wikipedia.org/wiki/World_Geodetic_System)

-to provide clear analysis the symbol colour of each record is determined by the Species ID (designated by nbnatlas), then Common Name later as this will also be unique and makes for a easily readable legend.
+To provide clear analysis the symbol colour of each record is determined by the Species ID (designated by nbnatlas), then Common Name later as this will also be unique and makes for a easily readable legend.

 ![Differentiating symbols](/assets/images/arcgis-adventures/4-different-symbols.PNG)